Sprained your ankle? We can help.

 Ankle sprains can affect anyone at any age.
 When you sprain your ankle, you injure the ligaments that connect the bones at the ankle joint.
 These ligaments are responsible for helping stabilise and support the ankle.

 Inversion sprains, where the foot is twisted inwards and you roll outwards onto your ankle, account for approximately 85% of ankle sprains.
 Inversion injuries usually only affect the ligaments on the outside of the ankle, which are the:

 - Posterior talofibular ligament

-Symptoms are felt almost immediately after the sprain and include pain at the ankle, difficulty walking on the ankle due to pain, swelling at the ankle joint, and stiffness.
+Your foot will twist inwards and then you’ll feel symptoms immediately, including pain at the ankle, difficulty walking on the ankle, swelling at the ankle joint, and stiffness.
 Any activity that twists the foot inwards will exacerbate the pain.